Meet the Blazor

 Blazor WebAssembly apps have their unique advantages:

 - Blazor WebAssembly app can be hosted by static file servers, not only by ASP.NET Core app hosted by the web server.
-For example, you can use Github Pages to host your app.
+For example, you can use GitHub Pages to host your app.

 However, Blazor WebAssembly apps have some limitations as well.
 The main one is that you need a browser that supports WebAssembly, but hopefully, all the latest versions of most browsers support this technology.